cypress-io/cypress/cypress/v1.0/documentation/1-Commands/40-should.md

 ***

-#### Assertions which change the subject
+**Assertions that change the subject**

 Sometimes using a specific chainer will automatically change the assertion subject.
-Cypress will follow this new subject.

 For instance in `chai`, the method [`have.property("...")`](http://chaijs.com/api/bdd/) will automatically change the subject.